 On top of all the amazing things about gel-infused memory foam, they are customizing and improving the technology every day.

-You can now buy gel-infused memory foam that has aloe vera, green tea extract, and activated charcoal infused in it as well.
+You can now buy gel-infused memory foam with aloe vera, green tea extract, and activated charcoal infused in it.

 A Green Tea Extract Gel-Infused Memory Foam Mattress (click to view on Amazon) has anti-bacterial and odor absorbing properties as well as aromatherapy to help people get a better night’s rest.